Fairfax Criminal Defense & DUI Lawyer

 - For a Class 5 or 6 felony, one to ten years (Class 6), one to five years (Class 5), or a jail sentence of up to 12 months and/or a fine of up to $2,500

-While the penalties for a criminal conviction may vary, all criminal convictions carry the possibility for collateral consequences for you both personally and professionally.
-Having any criminal convictions that appear on a background check can inhibit your ability to support yourself and your family.
+While the penalties for a criminal conviction may vary, all charges carry the possibility for collateral consequences for you both personally and professionally.
+Having any convictions that appear on a background check can inhibit your ability to support yourself and your family.

-Getting legal advice and counsel from a Fairfax criminal lawyer could be crucial to your ability to fight back against criminal charges.
+Getting legal advice and counsel from a Fairfax criminal defense and DUI lawyer could be crucial to your ability to fight back against an accusation of a criminal act.

-The stakes can be high in any criminal case.
-You risk financial losses, the loss of your civil rights, and the loss of your freedom in some cases if you are convicted of a criminal offense.
+The stakes can be high in any case—you risk financial losses, the loss of your civil rights, and the loss of your freedom in some cases if you are convicted of a criminal offense.
 Legal representation and advocacy on your behalf may be the most effective way to minimize or avoid the potential repercussions of a criminal conviction.